NBStephens/auto3dgm-matlab-gorgon/README.md

 ### Usage

-As such, you must run with manually in the sequence (describedd in greater detail below):
+As such, you must run with manually in the sequence (described in greater detail below):

 1 ) Edit the jadd_path.m file